-- You can rise in a greased bowl on the counter for an hour.
-Or place in your Instant Pot with a glass lid.
+- You can rise in a greased bowl on the counter for an hour or until it doubles in size.
+Or place in a greased Instant Pot with a glass lid.
 Then turn the yogurt setting on low for 30 minutes.

 - Take your risen dough and punch it down and then roll out.
 Fold the dough in half and slice into lines.
 Then cut into squares for the rolls.

 - Cover and let rise for 15 more minutes.

 - Bake in a preheated oven at 350 degrees.
 Bake 8-13 minutes or until the rolls are done.
 Depending on thickness will depend on how long it takes to cook.